shays10/jvmworkshop23/CityRetriever/README.md

 ## :hammer: Fixing the issue

-8. Open the source code in your favorite IDE (load the `pom.xml`).
+8. Open the source code in your favorite IDE (load the `CityRetriever/pom.xml`).
 Locate and try to fix the problem.

 9. Compile and run again to make sure the problem is solved.